Raising Cane’s Dipping Sauce

 Canes Dipping Sauce

-Homemade Sauce that’s perfect for Chicken and Fries
+Homemade Sauce That’s Perfect for Chicken and Fries

 Copycat Raising Cane’s Sauce Recipe Ingredients

-• Mayonnaise – I suggest that you use Dukes, it has the right flavor, it has a little more acid in it than other brands.
+• Mayonnaise – I suggest that you use Dukes, it has the right flavor, and it has a little more acid in it than other brands.
 If you can’t get Dukes I suggest that you use Hellman’s.

 • Heinz ketchup – this is what the restaurant had on hand when they created the sauce.

-• Worcestershire sauce – Lea and Perrins is my go-to brand here, it has more flavor than Heinz or less expensive brands.
+• Worcestershire sauce – Lea and Perrins is my go-to brand here.
+It has more flavor than Heinz or less expensive brands.

-• Salt – Kosher salt is my favorite, the flakes of salt tend to pack more of a punch than the regular table salt.
+• Salt – Kosher salt is my favorite.
+The flakes of salt tend to pack more of a punch than the regular table salt.

 • Ground black pepper – if you can grind it fresh, your taste buds will thank you!